 Function and Innervation of the Tensor Fasciae Latae

-The TFL is especially important as a strong internal rotator on the hip, whereby it can also balance the external rotation effect of the gluteus maximus at the iliotibial tract.
+The tensor fasciae latae is a strong internal rotator on the hip and also balances the external rotation of the gluteus maximus in the iliotibial tract.

-If necessary, the muscle can, at least partially, replace a paralyzed quadriceps femoris, as the extension on the knee joint, which is mediated through the tract, is strong enough.
+If necessary, the muscle can replace a paralyzed quadriceps femoris, at least partially, as the knee joint extension, which is mediated through the tract, is strong enough.